-Two people were killed when the car they were riding in was hit by a Dodge Challenger that allegedly was taking part in a drag race on Detroit’s west side.
+Two people died when a Dodge Challenger hit the car they were in.
+That Challenger allegedly was taking part in a drag race on Detroit’s west side.

 Police said the victims, who were identified as a 61-year-old man and a 52-year-old woman, were killed when the driver of the Dodge ran a traffic signal at West Seven Mile Road and Coyle Street.

 The investigation is continuing, and surveillance video from a nearby gas station will help to determine just what happened.

 “People driving at high rates of speed and you’re not able to control your vehicle — this is one of the consequences of that type of action that a lot of people don’t think about,” the city’s assistant police chief told reporters.